Threatened & Endangered Species - Spring Chinook/Winter Steelhead

 Willamette Riverkeeper works to protect and restore the Willamette River's water quality and habitat.
 In addition to advocating for the protection of habitat, and our hands-on work to restore habitat that benefits native species, occasionally we utilize the Endangered Species Act to help protect threatened and endangered species.
 When the ESA is violated, entities like Willamette Riverkeeper can help enforce the law.

-Over many years what used to be a run of nearly 400,000 spring Chinook up the Willamette, according to historical estimates, was reduced to a few thousand naturally reproducing fish.
+Over many years what used to be an estimated run of nearly 400,000 spring Chinook up the Willamette, according to historical estimates, was reduced to a few thousand naturally reproducing fish.

 As a result of WR's legal action, a settlement was finalized in 2008 that requires significant improvements to fish passage at the US Army Corps dams.
 In addition, funds were provided over a periods of years to make improvements to habitat affected by the dams.
 Further, increased natural flows are also part of this effort.
 Unfortunately, after nearly a decade of work, the US Army Corps is far from finalizing improvements at these various dams.